HEALTH BENEFITS OF ICED TEA

 The Tea Polyphenols are chemical compounds such as flavanoids and tannins found naturally in tea.
 The stock of polyphenols help to suppress the growth of harmful bacteria, while promoting beneficial bacteria in the gut.
 These polyphenols can also change the color of the tea, making it more reddish or brown.
 The ingredients used in these are a good source of boosting health and immunity.
 The blended mixture of Tea Polyphenols offers with a host of health benefits.

 Dehydration is bad for the health.
 Hydration is required for normal body functions and that’s why we drink when feel thirsty.
-The Harvard School of Public Health lists tea as one of the best sources of hydration, second only to water.
+The Harvard School of Public Health lists iced tea as one of the best sources of hydration, second only to water because of its benefits.

 Antioxidants are good for our body.
 The content of tea plant helps to fight cell-damaging free radicals in the body.
 According to WebMD, tea has about eight to 10 times the polyphenol antioxidants found in fruits and vegetables.

-Additionally, a serving of FLOETEA has an added amount of Vitamin C, a known antioxidant which is equal to 50% of the recommended daily requirement of Vitamin C.
+Additionally, a serving of FLOETEA iced tea has an added amount of Vitamin C, a known antioxidant which is equal to 50% of the recommended daily requirement of Vitamin C.

 ALTERNATIVE TO SOFT DRINKS & SUGARY SODA